China tries to revive economy but consumer engine sputters

 In China, e-commerce got a boost when families stuck at home bought groceries and other items online.
 But forecasters expect little to no growth in this year’s total spending on clothing, food and other consumer goods.

 Some cities have resorted to handing out shopping vouchers and trying to reassure consumers by showing officials on state media eating in restaurants.
-Consumption is a smaller share of China’s economy than in the United States and other high-income countries, but accounted for 80% of last year’s growth.
+Consumption is a smaller share of China’s economy than in the United States and other high-income countries but accounted for 80% of last year’s growth.

 Economists earlier forecast China would bounce back as early as this month.
 They cut growth forecasts and pushed back recovery timelines after January-February activity was even worse than expected.

-Bernstein Research says auto sales might fall by as much as 15%, deepening a 2-year slump in the global industry’s biggest market.
+Bernstein Research says auto sales might fall by as much as 15%, deepening a 2-year-old slump in the global industry’s biggest market.

 With factories closed and some 800 million people told to stay home, consumer spending shrank 23.7% from a year earlier and manufacturing fell 13.5%.
 Auto sales plunged 82% in February.
 Projections of full-year Chinese growth, previously close to 6%, are now as low as zero.

-Note: This story’s 17th graf beginning “Other Asian …” has been updated to correct that Morgan Stanley refers to exposure to global trade, not Chinese tourism.